 Between 1999 and 2006, the New Hampshire Department of Environmental Services removed approximately 140 pounds of mercury and mercury-containing debris and sediments from the river and its banks.

 The site was listed on the National Priorities List (Superfund) in September 2005, making cleanup activities eligible for federal funding.
 The first stage of the Superfund process, the remedial investigation (RI), began in September 2006, with EPA conducting limited sediment and surface water sampling in the Androscoggin River.
 EPA conducted additional limited sediment and surface water sampling in the River in 2007.
 EPA held an RI-kickoff meeting with their selected Remedial Action Contractor, Nobis Engineering Inc., on July 31, 2007.
-However, the full-scale RI field activities did not begin until summer 2009, concluding in 2011.
-Draft RI September 2012.
-A final Remedial Investigation/Feasibility Study is scheduled for completion in late 2012.
-March 2013 ROD.
+However, the full-scale RI field activities did not begin until summer 2009, and concluded in 2011.
+A final Remedial Investigation/Feasibility Study and Record of Decision are scheduled for completion in 2013.

 The city of Berlin established a Reuse Planning Committee in December 2007, as a result of a redevelopment grant awarded by EPA, to evaluate the reasonably anticipated future use(s) for the site that would feed into the cleanup decision framework when evaluating remedial alternatives for the site.
 The committee findings were summarized in a December 2008 final report suggesting that the anticipated future use at the site would be light commercial combined with recreation/heritage corridor functions.